 A primary objective of Expedition 313 is to tie seismic sequences to cores and logs.
 Depths of seismic sequence boundaries (identified by onlap, downlap, and erosional truncation of reflectors on a regional seismic grid) were calculated at each site using a velocity-depth function derived from stacking velocities that had been used to process these same profiles.
-We examined cores and/or logs at these calculated depths (Fig. F16), and in the following section we discuss the extent of agreement between these "predictions" and the actual lithologic or log expression of demonstrably disconformable surfaces.
+We examined cores and/or logs at these calculated depths (Fig. F15), and in the following section we discuss the extent of agreement between these "predictions" and the actual lithologic or log expression of demonstrably disconformable surfaces.
 Several additional unconformities not recognized on seismic data were found in the cores (three in Hole M0027A and three in Hole M0029A).
 Furthermore, three flooding surfaces were also identified in Hole M0029A that had no apparent seismic expression.
 By contrast, some seismic features could not be attributed to a single surface in the cores, but rather to a set of distinct yet closely spaced lithologic discontinuities that were either sequence boundaries, surfaces of transgression, or maximum flooding surfaces.
-Minor inconsistencies between seismic and sedimentologic features in cores and on MSCL and downhole logs are probably due to inaccuracies in the time-depth function that would be sampled at downdip locations in subsequent holes.
+Minor inconsistencies between seismic and sedimentologic features in cores and on MSCL and downhole logs are related to uncertainties in the time-depth function.

 Hole M0027A provided the first test of tying seismic sequence boundaries to cores, logs, and age control.
-The site was chosen to enable us to sample seismic sequences updip of clinoform rollovers, while at the same location sample older sequences downdip of their clinoform rollovers landward of this hole.
+The site was chosen to enable us to sample younger seismic sequences updip of their clinoform rollovers and at the same location sample older sequences downdip of their clinoform rollovers.

-There were insufficient data in nearby wells to guide our estimates of where the base of the Pleistocene section would be at any of the Expedition 313 sites.
-Slight angular discordance in shallow reflectors in MCS line 529 crossing Hole M0027A suggested the base of the Pleistocene would be at roughly 36 mbsf.
-The deepest occurrence of Pleistocene nannofossils and the top of a thick interval of fluvial/estuarine sediments barren of microfossils suggests this disconformable Pleistocene/Miocene contact is more likely at 32 mbsf.
-Studies using higher resolution Geopulse profiles (Sheridan et al., 2000) placed the base of the Pleistocene at roughly 36 mbsf if the time-depth conversion used in this present study is applied.
+There was insufficient data in nearby wells to guide our estimates of where the base of the Pleistocene section would be at any of the Expedition 313 sites, but slight angular discordance in shallow reflectors in MCS Line 529 crossing Hole M0027A suggests it could be at roughly 36 m CSF-A. The deepest occurrence of Pleistocene nannofossils and the top of a thick interval of fluvial/estuarine sediments barren of microfossils suggests this disconformable Pleistocene-Miocene contact is more likely at 32 m CSF-A.

-Discontinuous coring in the upper Miocene succession (32 to roughly 200 mbsf) made it unlikely that we would recover sediments exactly straddling sequence boundaries m1 and m3.
-Time-depth calculations predicted these surfaces would be at 91 and 108 mbsf, respectively.
-We detected a downhole decrease in gamma ray values at about 96 m and another at 115 mbsf, and we tied these to seismic events m1 and m3, respectively.
+Discontinuous coring in the upper Miocene succession (32 to roughly 200 m CSF-A) made it unlikely that we would recover sediments exactly straddling sequence boundaries m1 and m3.
+Time-depth calculations predicted these surfaces would be at 91 and 108 m CSF-A, respectively.
+We detected a downhole decrease in gamma ray values at about 96 m and another at 115 m CSF-A, and we tied these to seismic events m1 and m3, respectively.
 The first of these, m1, matches the base of a paleosol, whereas m3 matches the top of a ~55 m interval of fluvial/estuarine sand.